John Conkin and Clara Layton Harlin House

-The John Conkin and Clara Layton Harlin House, also known as the Uncle Johnny's and the Old Harlin House, is a historic home located at Gainesville, Ozark County, Missouri.
+The John Conkin and Clara Layton Harlin House, also known as the Uncle Johnny's and the Old Harlin House, is a historic home located in Gainesville, Ozark County, Missouri.
 It was built in 1912, and is a 2 1/2-story, American Foursquare style frame dwelling.
 It sits on a limestone foundation and has a pyramidal roof with hipped roof dormers.
 It features a one-story wraparound porch with curved corners.

 It was listed on the National Register of Historic Places in 2002.